lecaillon/Evolve.Doc/content/samples/_index.md

 ### ASP.NET Core sample

-This sample demonstrates how to use Evolve to have a test database with specific datasets for your development environment, your CI and to keep up-to-date the production database at runtime.
+This sample demonstrates how to use Evolve to have a database with specific datasets for your development environment and your CI and to keep up-to-date the production database at runtime.

 <i class="fa fa-hand-o-right"></i> You can find this sample on [GitHub](https://github.com/lecaillon/Evolve/tree/master/samples/AspNetCoreSample)